cdpxe/NELphase/documentation/README.md

 For the NEL phase, another aspect of covert channels is also important.
 Covert channels can transfer internal protocols, called *control protocols* or *micro protocols* that allow the exchange of structured information in a header, see (Wendzel and Keller, 2011), (Kaur et al., 2016) and (Mazurczyk et al., 2016; Chapter 4).
 Announcements for test traffic as well as acknowledgements (both over the feedback channel) are realized with a simple control protocol.
 More advanced control protocols enable TCP-like reliability or even dynamic overlay routing.

-# Wardens Simulation

-By default, the NEL tool simulates no warden.
-However, it can simulate a regular warden (static ruleset), a dynamic warden (see Mazurczyk et al., 2019) as well as a simplified version of the adaptive warden (Chourib et al., 2021).
-The warden behavior can be turned on in 'nel.h'.

 # References